 Ginger has been the strategist for the EE Project and EE Initiative since 2017, working in partnership with Luminare Group, Center for Evaluation Innovation and the Johnson Center for Philanthropy to clarify the work’s vision, values and goals, with a strong emphasis on building and leveraging community assets across the EE ecosystem.

 Her change initiative design approach is deeply rooted in the intersection of strategic planning and strategic communications, ensuring that all stakeholders -- during both planning and implementation phases -- are aligned.
 Ginger brings over 20 years of experience leading communications, facilitation, and strategy for game-changing social and environmental justice initiatives across the US and internationally.
 Other current partners include Unbound Philanthropy, the Pop Culture Collaborative, and the Collaborative Fund for Women’s Safety and Dignity.

-Lore de Force is a creative agency and consulting company passionate about the intersection of digital technology and social good.
-Founders Jennie Armstrong and Claire Biggs have worked with the EE Project and EE Initiative since 2017, playing a key role in designing the Initiative brand and website, developing and executing the communication strategy, and engaging EEI partners.
+Jennie is a communications + branding consultant passionate about the intersection of digital technology and social good.
+She has worked with the EE Project and EE Initiative since 2017, playing a key role in designing the Initiative brand and website, developing and executing the communication strategy, and engaging EEI partners.

-They have spent the past decade supporting individuals, organizations, and Fortune 500 companies in launching and growing socially-responsible brands and movements, with their portfolio of work spanning issue areas, disciplines, and continents.
+She has spent the past decade supporting individuals, organizations, and Fortune 500 companies in launching and growing socially-responsible brands and movements, with her portfolio of work spanning issue areas, disciplines, and continents.
 Recent projects include serving as the Senior Communications Advisor for the Joint Peace Fund in Myanmar and being selected as a U.S. State Department PFP Delegate, which involved training entrepreneurs in Egypt on the principles of Human Centered Design and Lean Startup in advancing their social good missions.

 Equitable Evaluation Initiative Consultants